National Cybersecurity Framework Released – Has Your Organization Considered the Implications?

 Amy L. Pierce

-Amy Pierce is a counsel in the law firm's Litigation practice and is located in the Sacramento and Los Angeles offices.
+Amy Pierce is a counsel in the law firm’s Litigation practice and is located in the Sacramento and Los Angeles offices.
 She is an active member of Pillsbury’s Consumer & Retail team and Restaurant, Food and Beverage team, and Pillsbury’s Payments, Privacy, Data Security & Information Use, and Social Media & Games focus teams.
-Her practice focuses on commercial litigation including highly complex matters and related federal and state law and regulatory compliance counseling.
+Her practice focuses on commercial litigation, including highly complex matters, and related federal and state law and regulatory compliance counseling.

-Her considerable experience includes representing defendants in class actions claiming lender or merchant liability under California’s Consumers Legal Remedies Act, Unfair Business Practices Act, Foreign Translation Law, Rees-Levering Automobile Sales Finance Act, Song-Beverly Credit Card Act, gift card laws and the federal Telephone Consumer Protection Act.
+Her considerable experience includes representing defendants in putative class actions claiming lender or merchant liability under California’s Consumers Legal Remedies Act, Unfair Business Practices Act, Foreign Translation Law, Rees-Levering Automobile Sales Finance Act, Song-Beverly Credit Card Act, gift card laws and the federal Telephone Consumer Protection Act.
 She routinely provides compliance counseling to clients on these laws as well as other related and unrelated laws, including California’s Penal Code §§ 632, et seq.

 Prepaid, Gift Cards and Mobile Payments

-Ms. Pierce is an active member of the Firm’s Consumer & Retail Team, and she routinely counsels clients on compliance with various state and federal laws and regulations across the U.S., including, for example, the federal CARD Act, Bank Secrecy Act, Prepaid Access Rules and Regulations, FinCEN’s virtual currency guidance, various Dodd-Frank Act provisions, and state privacy, gift card, unclaimed property, supply chain, money transmitter and escrow licensing laws.
+As an active member of the Firm’s Consumer & Retail Team, Ms. Pierce routinely counsels clients on compliance with various state and federal laws and regulations across the U.S., including, for example, the federal CARD Act, Bank Secrecy Act, Prepaid Access Rules and Regulations, FinCEN’s virtual currency guidance and various Dodd-Frank Act provisions, as well as state privacy, gift and loyalty card, unclaimed property, supply chain, money transmitter, escrow, secondhand dealer, and other licensing laws.
 She is also an active member of the Firm’s Social Media, Entertainment and Technology Team.
 In this capacity, Ms. Pierce consults with various clients on virtual currency and mobile payment issues.